Track MCP LogoTrack MCP

 pip install codegraphcontext

-If 'cgc' command isn't found, run our one-line fix:
+If the codegraphcontext command is not found, run this one-line fix:

 curl -sSL https://raw.githubusercontent.com/CodeGraphContext/CodeGraphContext/main/scripts/post_install_fix.sh | bash